kglw-dot-net/phase1/setlists/_posts/2018-12-01-royal-melbourne-showgrounds-melbourne-australia.md

 14. Rattlesnake

-15. Eyes Like the Sky, Chapter 1:
-16. Eyes Like the Sky
+15. Eyes Like the Sky
     (with Broderick Smith)

-17. Year of Our Lord
+16. Year of Our Lord
-    (with Broderick Smith) (Live debut)
+    (with Broderick Smith)

-18. The Raid
+17. The Raid
-    (with Broderick Smith) (First time since 2013)
+    (with Broderick Smith)

-20. The River
+19. The River
     (Part 1)

-21. Wah Wah
+20. Wah Wah

-22. Road Train
+21. Road Train

-23. Robot Stop
+22. Robot Stop

-24. Gamma Knife
+23. Gamma Knife

-25. Head On/Pill
+24. Head On/Pill
     (Medley with Alter Me I, Am I In Heaven?, Robot Stop, Big Fig Wasp & Cellophane)